-Districts will determine specific student performance outcomes based on district needs and goals that will be directly impacted by the DCP allocation.
-These outcomes can be specific to a individual school site, grade level/band, subject or content area, or district wide.
-These outcomes are the specific goals that the district plans to improve through the implementation of the deliverables funded by the DCP allocation for the 2015-16 school year.
+Districts will determine specific student performance outcomes based on district needs and goals that will be directly impacted by the DCP Allocation.
+These outcomes can be specific to an individual school site, grade level/band, subject or content area, or district wide.
+These outcomes are the specific goals that the district plans to improve through the implementation of the deliverables funded by the DCP Allocation for the 2014-15 school year.

-EXAMPLES A. Stu dent Performance Outcomes Baseline Target III.A.1 Increase percent of fourth grade mathematics students performing at Sunshine Elementary school.
-45% 48% III.A.2 Improve graduation rates at Sandy Shores High school.
+EXAMPLES Studen t Performance Outcomes Baseline Target 1.
+Increase percent of fourth grade mathematics students performing at Sunshine Elementary school.
+45% 48% 2.
+Improve graduation rates at Sandy Shores High school.
 78% 80%

-Enter the district student performance outcomes for 2015-16 that will be directly impacted by the DCP Allocation below:
+Enter the district student performance outcomes for 2014-15 that will be directly impacted by the DCP Allocation below: